 Pre-production involves all of the steps we take before we actually film your video.
 We start with Concept Development, or identifying the type of video we’ll be creating for you.We work out the Concept is by analysing your goals, and the needs of your audience.
 What is the most important challenge that your target market is facing?
 What style of video will they best resonate with?
 And what will drive them to take action?

 Good pre-production basically means that your film now exists in our minds.
 We can both picture exactly how it will look.
 And we’ve got a clear plan to bring it to life in the next phase: Production

 Our role is to ensure that there is a calm, positive and enjoyable atmosphere on set.
 Often, we’ll be filming in locations like offices and homes, where other people are getting on with their work and life.
 So we make sure that they aren’t inconvenienced, and that we don’t intrude unnecessarily.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
-Ryan founded Dream Engine in 2001, and specializes in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience by using video.
+Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience more effectively by using video.